About the Project

 Salivary gland disease is a very understudied area but one where the consequences of disease can be extremely serious.

-Enquiries: Interested candidates should in the first instance contact (Dr Lynne Bingle [email protected])
+Interested candidates should in the first instance contact (Dr Lynne Bingle [Email Address Removed])

 How to apply: